AnnieDavies/NMA_and_RW/README.md

           Results from the random walk approach.

             i.
-RW_flow_13.txt = the evidence flow for comparison 1-3 of the Depression data as estimated by the analytical RW approach (see Section 3.4 and Appendix C.2, presented in Figure 7, code: EvidenceFlow_RWanalytical.cpp)
+RW_flow_13.txt = the evidence flow for comparison 1-3 of the Depression data as estimated by the analytical RW approach (see Section 4.3 and Appendix E, presented in Figure 7, code: EvidenceFlow_RWanalytical.cpp)

             ii.
-RW_prop.txt = proportion contributions to the network comparison 1-3 in the Depression data as estimated by the RW approach (see Section 4.2, presented in 2nd column of Table 4, code: Streams_contributions_RWanalytical.cpp)
+RW_prop.txt = proportion contributions to the network comparison 1-3 in the Depression data as estimated by the RW approach (see Section 5.3, presented in 2nd column of Table 4, code: Streams_contributions_RWanalytical.cpp)

             iii.
-RW_stream.txt = evidence streams (flow through paths) for the network comparison 1-3 in the Depression data set as estimated by the RW approach (see section 4.2, presented in 3rd column of Table 3, code: Streams_contributions_RWanalytical.cpp)
+RW_stream.txt = evidence streams (flow through paths) for the network comparison 1-3 in the Depression data set as estimated by the RW approach (see section 5.3, presented in 3rd column of Table 3, code: Streams_contributions_RWanalytical.cpp)

             iv.
-T_13.txt = The transition matrix for a RW on the aggregate network for the Depression data (Figure 6) moving from node 1 to node 3 (calculated from Eq (10) and Wagg.txt, presented in Eq (23), code: EvidenceFlow_RWanalytical.cpp)
+T_13.txt = The transition matrix for a RW on the aggregate network for the Depression data (Figure 6) moving from node 1 to node 3 (calculated from Eq (12) and Wagg.txt, presented in Eq (26), code: EvidenceFlow_RWanalytical.cpp)

             v.
-U_13.txt = The transition matrix for a RW on the evidence flow network for comaprison 1-3 in the Depression data (Figure 7) moving from node 1 to node 3 (calculated from Eq (17) and RW_flow_13.txt, presented in Eq (24), code: Streams_contributions_RWanalytical.cpp)
+U_13.txt = The transition matrix for a RW on the evidence flow network for comaprison 1-3 in the Depression data (Figure 7) moving from node 1 to node 3 (calculated from Eq (20) and RW_flow_13.txt, presented in Eq (27), code: Streams_contributions_RWanalytical.cpp)